Lviv pogroms (1941): Aftermath

-German propaganda passed off all victims of the NKVD killings in Lviv as Ukrainians, although about one-third of the names on the Soviet prisoner lists were distinctly Polish or Jewish.
+German propaganda passed off all victims of the NKVD killings in Lviv as Ukrainians, although about one-third of the names on the prisoner lists were distinctly Polish or Jewish.
 Over the next two years both German and pro-Nazi Ukrainian press—including Ukrains'ki shchodenni visti and Krakivs'ki visti—went on to describe horrific acts of chekist (Soviet secret police) torture, real or imagined.
 German propaganda newsreels implicated Soviet Jews in the killing of Ukrainians, and were broadcast across occupied Europe.

 In declaring the Ukrainian state, the OUN leadership hoped that the Nazi authorities would accept a fascist Ukraine as a puppet state.
 These hopes had been fueled by the circle around Alfred Rosenberg, who was subsequently appointed as head of the Reich Ministry for the Occupied Eastern Territories and within Abwehr.
 Hitler, however, was adamantly opposed to Ukrainian statehood, having set his sights on the ruthless economic exploitation of the newly acquired colonial territories.
 Bandera was arrested on 5 July and placed under house arrest in Berlin.
 On 15 September, he was again arrested and spent the next three years as a privileged political prisoner in Germany.
 He was released in October 1944 to resume his cooperation with the Germans.

 The Nachtigall Battalion was not directly implicated in the Lviv pogrom as an organised formation.
 Survivors observed Ukrainians in Wehrmacht uniforms participating in the pogroms, but it remains unclear what role the battalion played.
 The Ukrainian speakers may have been translators attached to other units.
 Nevertheless, records show that the Nachtigall Battalion subsequently took part in the mass shootings of Jews near Vinnytsia in July 1941.

 The Lwów Ghetto was established in November 1941 on the orders of SS-Brigadeführer Fritz Katzmann, the SS and Police Leader (SSPF) of Lemberg.
 At its peak, the ghetto held some 120,000 Jews, most of whom were deported to the Belzec extermination camp or killed locally during the next two years.
 Following the 1941 pogroms and Einsatzgruppe killings, harsh conditions in the ghetto and deportations to Belzec and the Janowska concentration camp had resulted in the almost complete annihilation of the Jewish population.
 By the time Soviet forces reached Lviv on 21 July 1944, less than 1 per cent of Lviv's Jews had survived the occupation.

 For decades after the war, the pogroms in Western Ukraine received limited academic attention and were mostly discussed in the context of the series of photographs taken during the Lviv pogrom.
 The photographs have been variously described by historians as "infamous", "horrific", and "almost iconic".
 Some of the footage and photographs of the first pogrom were misinterpreted as showing NKVD's victims.
 In fact, these images showed Jewish victims killed after they had exhumed the bodies.
 They can be identified by white shirts and suspenders, which would have been prohibited in prisons, along with the haphazard body positions.
 In contrast, NKVD's victims were laid out neatly in rows and had dull-grey clothes.